SCHOOL HOUSE GRACE

 HOW TO TEACH WRITING POETRY USING CHARLOTTE MASON PRINCIPLES -

+So you've been reading poetry daily or maybe weekly with your children and you may be thinking, will they ever write poetry?
+Should I teach them to write poetry?
+Or maybe, how do I teach them to write poetry?
 I might not have all the answers, but I wanted to share with you how we approached this "creative writing" while trying to bear in mind Charlotte Mason's principles.
 Through my research of CM principles and her suggestions on teaching certain lessons, there isn't much I could find on teaching how to write poetry, but I believe that we can explore her principles and apply them to this lesson as well.
 Click HERE to continue.

 Picture